 Yes.
-If you are a shareholder of record, you can change your vote or revoke your proxy any time before the 2019 Annual Meeting by:
+If you are a shareholder of record, you can change your vote or revoke your proxy any time before the 2021 Annual Meeting by:

-- Entering a new vote by Internet or by telephone; - Returning a later-dated proxy card; - Notifying the Secretary of the Company, in writing, at NI Holdings, Inc., Attn: Secretary, 1101 First Avenue North, Fargo, North Dakota 58102; or - Completing a written ballot at the 2019 Annual Meeting in person.
+- Entering a new vote by Internet or by telephone; - · Returning a later-dated proxy card; - Notifying the Secretary of the Company, in writing, at NI Holdings, Inc., Attn: Secretary, 1101 First Avenue North, Fargo, North Dakota 58102; or - Voting during the 2021 Annual Meeting as directed in this proxy statement.
+Please visit the website www.meetingcenter.io/253615762 and enter your control number to register to attend the meeting.
+You may vote during the meeting by following the instructions available on the meeting website.

-If you are a street name shareholder, your broker, bank, or other nominee can provide you with instructions on how to change your vote.
+If you are a Beneficial Holder, your broker, bank, or other nominee can provide you with instructions on how to change your vote.